heartshare/uc-server/README.md

 uc-server
 ===
 A library for implementing an Ucenter Server in php.
+There's also a tiny implementation for Ucenter client on [labs7in0/uc_client](https://github.com/labs7in0/uc_client).

 ### Install